 - Time to weigh your options.
-College visits were not always possible due to the pandemic.
-However, there are several ways to “visit” campus if you cannot actually get there.
-Check out virtual tours on a college’s website, or those made by students can be found doing a google search.
-Websites like Niche.com contain reviews by students, addressing topics from academics to social life, but take these with a grain of salt as sometimes reviews are just students venting about one bad experience.
-Do a social media search or connect with current students in order to obtain insights and get the lowdown.
+If you have not yet visited each college you are considering, please try to do so.
+It is important to get a sense of the campus and understand whether it would be a good fit.
+Click here if you would like some tips on campus visits.
+If you cannot actually get there, check out virtual tours on a college’s website, or those made by students can be found by doing a google search.
+Also, websites like Niche.com contain reviews by students, addressing topics from academics to social life.
+Finally, do a social media search or connect with current students in order to obtain insights and get the lowdown.

 - This is the time to take it all into account: size, location/distance, school culture, school spirit, sports, Greek life, majors and programs of interest, internship opportunities, job placement outcomes, cost, or even how close the nearest Steak and Shake is (hey, whatever is important to you).

 - If you received a financial offer, please review it carefully.
 What needs to be paid back and what does not?
 Is the offer good for four years or only your first year?
 Are there requirements, like GPA, you must meet to obtain financial aid over the course of your college years?

 - This may be obvious, but once you make your final decision, be sure to indicate that in the portal of the school you are planning to attend.
 With this, a deposit is typically required.
 Also, check housing requirements and review all instructions carefully.